This recipe is my simple adaptation of my mother's traditional recipe using whole grain brown rice. It's one of my favorites!

 Growing up in a Hispanic household, Spanish rice was a frequent side dish with our family meals.
 The aroma of the rice cooking and the incredible sound of the sizzle as my mother added the spice mixture to the browned rice and onion will live forever in my mind.

 Today, Spanish rice is still a favorite of mine.
-As I have begun to eat more wholegrains, though, I needed to adapt my recipe a bit to make way for brown rice.
-This recipe is my simple adaptation of my mother's traditional Spanish rice recipe to be cooked with wholegrain brown rice.
+As I have begun to eat more whole grains, though, I needed to adapt my recipe a bit to make way for brown rice.
+This recipe is my simple adaptation of my mother's traditional recipe using whole grain brown rice.
 Enjoy!

 - 1 cup brown rice